openlayers/openlayers/site/src/doc/tutorials/background.md

 OpenLayers is available as [`ol` npm package](https://npmjs.com/package/ol), which provides all modules of the officially supported [API](../../apidoc).

-## Renderers and Browser Support
+## Browser Support

-By default, OpenLayers uses a performance optimized Canvas renderer.

-OpenLayers runs on all modern browsers that support [HTML5](https://html.spec.whatwg.org/multipage/) and [ECMAScript 5](https://262.ecma-international.org/5.1/).
+OpenLayers runs on all modern browsers (with greater than 1% global usage).
 This includes Chrome, Firefox, Safari and Edge.
-For older browsers and platforms like Internet Explorer (down to version 9) and Android 4.x, [polyfills](https://polyfill.io/), the application bundle needs to be transpiled (e.g. using [Babel](https://babeljs.io/)) and bundled with polyfills for `fetch`, `requestAnimationFrame`, `Element.prototype.classList`, `URL`, `TextDecoder` and `Number.isInteger`.
+For older browsers, [polyfills](https://polyfill.io/) will likely need to be added.

 The library is intended for use on both desktop/laptop and mobile devices, and supports pointer and touch interactions.